How to Make a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes

 Legal Considerations

 State laws regulate the requirements for living wills.
 Legal advice may be necessary to ensure compliance.
 Most states mandate specific forms, witness requirements, and notarization.
-Using the correct legal framework prevents disputes and ensures the document is enforceable.
+Using the correct legal framework prevents disputes and provides the document is enforceable.

 Updating a Living Will